descent/simple_compiler/README.md

-This is simple c compiler, but current only support interpreter.
+This is a simple c compiler.
 ===========
 A simple c implementation by c++.